z-open/zerv-distrib/README.md

 ### To Implement

 - NO UNIT TESTS!!!!!
+- implement shutdownServer, shutdownCluster which would do a graceful shutdown waiting for managed process and zerv api calls to complete to prevent corruption (very needed when releasing app version).
 - currently queue is handled via a custom implementation using transaction row locks but it should use redis locking mechanism
 - Should allow custom load balancing strategies (ex based on tenant restrictions, one tenant could have more allocated slot to run processes than another)
-- large result should not be broadcasted but store in redis, and process should return a cursor id
+- large result should not be broadcasted but store in redis, and process should return a cursor id (similar to SF)
-- have an option to restart a process a limited number of time if it crashes.
+- have an option to restart a process a limited number of times if it crashes.
 Currently it will keep retrying.
 In theory developer should cache all exceptions in their implemented process.
 On the other hand, the infrastructure should restart down servers so there is little chance to go to infinite loop.
-- waitForCompletion could have a timeout to give up, currently it will wait even though the process restarted after crashing
+- waitForCompletion could have a timeout to give up.
+Currently waitForCompletion will wait until the process completes even though it might have crashed and was restarted by a different server.